 For both of two autosampler vials, the total Residual volume is 2 μL.
 The Dead Volume is analogous to Residual volume.

 MicroSolv has the world’s most comprehensive assortment of Vials, Caps & Inserts for every chromatography need.
-They are provided in 4 different “tiers” or levels to suit every lab’s analytical and budgetary requirements.
-Each tier/level is described below including the value each type of vial, cap, limited volume insert or storage bottle provides.
-CLICK ON GRAPHICS TO […]
+This assortment of solutions are provided in 4 different “ type tiers” or levels to suit every lab’s analytical and budgetary requirements.
+Each tier/level is described below including the value each type of vial, cap, limited volume insert or storage […]

 The first number refers to the “Major Diameter” of the Screw Thread, (Major Diameter is the OD / outside diameter of the screw top vial (not the OD of the vial) at the thread line, measuring on the outside of the threads, Minor Diameter is the smaller diameter, measuring OD between the threads).
 We use […]